Spahbed: Tabaristan

 During the Muslim conquest of Persia, the spahbad of Khurasan apparently retired to the mountains of Tabaristan.
 There he invited the last Sasanian shah, Yazdgerd III, to find refuge, but Yazdgerd refused, and was killed in 651.
 Like many other local rulers throughout the former Sasanian domains, including those of the neighboring provinces of Gurgan and Gilan, the spahbad then made terms with the Arabs, which allowed him to remain as the practically independent ruler of Tabaristan in exchange for an annual tribute.
 This marked the foundation of the Dabuyid dynasty, which ruled Tabaristan until 759–761, when it was conquered by the Abbasids and incorporated into the Caliphate as a province.
 The early rulers of the dynasty are ill-attested; they minted coins of their own with Pahlavi legends and a dating system starting from the Sasanian dynasty's fall in 651 and claimed the titles Gīlgīlan, Padashwargarshah ("Shah of Patashwargar", the old name of Tabaristan's mountains), and ispahbadh (اسپهبذ, a New Persian form of spahbad) of Khurasan.

 The title ispahbadh was also claimed by other lines of local rulers in the region, who claimed distant descent from the Sasanian past: the Karen family, who saw themselves as heirs of the Dabuyids and ruled central and western Tabaristan until 839/840, and the Bavandid dynasty in the eastern mountains, whose various branches survived until well after the Mongol conquests of the 13th century.
-The title was also used by the Daylamites neighbouring Tabaristan.
+The title was also used by the Daylamites neighbouring Tabaristan and the Ispahbads of Gilan.
 In some later texts from this region, the title came to signify simply a local chieftain.